🔼The name Ashhur: Summary

 🔼Etymology of the name Ashhur

-The name Ashhur comes from the verb שחר (shahar), to be black but shiny:
+The name Ashhur comes from the verb שחר (shahar), to be black or dark:

 For a meaning of the name Ashhur, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names read Blackness.
 BDB Theological Dictionary does not translate this name but does list it under שחר (shahar).